1973 Allentown mayoral election

-The 1973 Allentown mayoral election was a municipal election in Allentown, the third largest city in Pennsylvania.
-Incumbent Republican mayor Clifford S. Bartholomew was defeated in the Republican primaries by Leroy S. Bogert, who would lose to two-term Democratic city councilman Joseph S. Daddona.
+The 1973 Allentown mayoral election was a municipal election in Allentown, Pennsylvania, United States.
+Incumbent Republican mayor Clifford S. Bartholomew was defeated in the Republican primaries by Leroy S. Bogert, who lost the mayoral election to two-term Democratic city councilman Joseph S. Daddona.

 Background

-In 1970 the city of Allentown voted to replace their 56-year-old municipal charter to create a strong mayor government.
-Prior to this the city operated under a commission system, where voters would elect the mayor, who would then appoint four city councilors to run departments where the strong mayor's executive would be totally separate from the city council.
+In 1970 the city of Allentown voted to replace their 56-year-old municipal charter with a strong mayor government.
+Prior to this, the city operated under a commission system, where voters would elect the mayor, who would then appoint four city councillors to run departments where the strong mayor's executive would be totally separate from the city council.

-In this election Clifford S. Bartholomew, a long time educator and school administrator from 1927 to 1969 would be elected the city's first Strong Mayor in what was seen as a major upset.
-The Republican Bartholomew, who had no political experience, had upset Democrat city-councilman Joseph Daddona.
+In this election Clifford S. Bartholomew, a long time educator and school administrator from 1927 to 1969, was elected the city's first Strong Mayor, in what was seen as a major upset.
+Republican Bartholomew, who had no political experience, defeated Democrat city-councilman Joseph Daddona.
 The Republicans also swept the election for the four seats in the city council being contested that year.
-Daddona was infamously so sure he was going to win, that he had cast his vote for Bartholomew.
+Daddona has been so sure he was going to win that he cast his vote for Bartholomew.